espeak-ng/espeak-ng/README.md

 1.  a functional autotools system (`make`, `autoconf`, `automake`, `libtool` and `pkg-config`);
-2.  a functional c compiler that supports C11.
+2.  a functional c compiler that supports C99 (e.g. gcc or clang).

 Optionally, you need: